 Thomas William Stokes (1831-1910) came from Birmingham to Victoria to look for gold, arriving on New Year’s Day, 1854.
 Unsuccessful, he returned to his former trade and set up business as a die-sinker.
 He produced medals, tokens (unofficial pennies and half-pennies used due to a shortage of official coinage), buttons and silverware in Mincing Lane.
 This lane no longer exists, but ran between Flinders Street and Flinders Lane in the block between Queen and William Streets, probably continuing down to near Queens Wharf.
 He moved to 115 Flinders Lane east by March 1856.

-Above: The Thomas Stokes, (later Stokes and Martin), business at 100 Collins Street East, Melbourne from around May 1858 until 1881.
+Above: The Thomas Stokes (later Stokes and Martin) business was at 100 Collins Street East, Melbourne from around May 1858 until 1881.
 This building was sold in 1881 so he moved to 29 Little Collins Street by July and remained there until around July 1888 when the firm moved to the corner of Caledonian Lane and Post Office Place.

 Around June of 1868 his business was declared insolvent.
 His tools, stock and plant were advertised for auction as well as land and a timber dwelling.
 He must have been able to trade out of trouble, as by December he was applying for the ‘certificate of discharge’ of his debts.
 The business would continue at the same address as before the insolvency.